CO2 Laser Resurfacing

 Q: How long will the procedure last?

-A: The procedure itself lasts about an hour, but additional aspects such as numbing and cleansing add to the time.
+A: The procedure itself lasts about an hour and takes place at our New York City center, but additional aspects such as numbing and cleansing add to the time.
 Plan on a total time of about two and half hours.
 Some people need more than one treatment – it really depends on how much time you need to have for recovery.

 Q: What can I expect after the procedure?